erithion/tiril/README.md

 ## I enjoy watching movies.
 I wouldn't mind to learn in the process on occasion

 Unless you won't have to be buried under the piles of dictionaries, watching the movie in a language of the original sounds like fun and a pleasant way to boost your language skills.
 Indeed there are tons of subtitles in the Internet.
-There are also websites where you can translate every word in the subtitled video in one click while watching the movie.
-However most of them are for English.
-Usually that means you are limited in choosing either the language or the movie of your liking.
-What if you want to watch some Norwegian movie in Norwegian for example and you've even acquired the right disc(s)?
+There are even well-thought websites which offer you to watch a subtitled movie and translate any word from it in one click at will.
+However most of them are for English and/or have small film collection.
+That means you are limited in choosing either the language or the movie of your liking.
+What if you want to watch some Norwegian movie in Norwegian for example and you've even acquired the disc(s)?
 See how to achieve that with Tiril and [VLC](https://github.com/videolan) - a very powerful and popular open source video player.

 <details>
  <summary>Click to see the gif-image</summary>